MoisesCorbellari/MoisesCorbellari/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=8A2BE2&height=135&section=header&text=Moisés%20Corbellari%20👨🏽‍💻&fontSize=30&fontColor=F8F8FF&animation=fadeIn&fontAlignY=35"/>

 ## About me ✨
-Hi, I'm Moisés Corbellari, I recently began studying programming because I was encouraged positively by my cousin/friend, and since then, I have dedicated myself to learning programming.
+Hi, I'm Moisés Corbellari, I recently began studying programming because I was encouraged positively by my cousin/friend, and since then I have dedicated myself to learning programming.
 I like to seek knowledge and research on topics related to programming, trying to understand each subject, and develop skills that will help on my journey.

 ### Passions and Goals
 - **Passions**: I like talking about technology and thinking creatively about ideas that I can test.